A Maze of Time

 The Bizra looked past the chaos and saw a future war.

-They selected three hundred masters to become old ones, to master balance, and bring their gifts to a distant future.
+They selected three hundred masters to become old ones, live the balance, and bring their gifts to a distant future.

-Now, the old ones have become the sisters, and walk among us.
+The old ones are now the sisters, and walk among us.

 “How did you become an an old one,” asks Chiwan to Niyta.